|This North Dakota Practice Test|

 Your First Permit

-Before NDDOT issues a permit, you must pass a vision and written test.
-If you are under the age of 18, your parent or legal guardian will need to sign your application.
+Before NDDOT issues the permit, you must pass a vision and written test.
+If you are under the age of 18, your parent or legal guardian must sign and approve your application.

 Until you are 16 years, you can only drive a vehicle that is owned by your parents, legal guardians, grandparents, siblings, aunts, or uncles.